wargabasdat/Seleksi-2021-Tugas-1/README.md

 ### Data Storing
 First and foremost, I already made some scripts that'll automatically do all the queries in order to set up the database from creating the database and creating all the tables needed but if you want to do all the queries manually, I also make a text file that contains all the queries
 1. Creating the database and all the tables
   First method, run an automcatic python script.
-Assuming you're still in Data Scraping/src directory `python SettingUpDatabase.py`
+Assuming you're still in Data Scraping/src directory
+      `python SettingUpDatabase.py`
   Second method.
 If you want to setting up the database manually, you can run all the queries manually that you can check in a text file
-        SQL Query for Setting up Database.txt
+      `SQL Query for Setting up Database.txt`
 2. Filling up the database with data
   To do this, all you have to do is to run a python script that I already made.
 This script will read JSON Files that were already made and then store it to database, steamscrape
       `python FillingDatabase.py`
-3. After all the process is done, you should see a dump database file, steamscrape.py and a database, steamscrape in your system
+3. After the process is done, you should see a dump database file, `steamscrape.sql` and a database, `steamscrape` in your system

-JSON Structure
+## JSON Structure
 There are 2 JSON Files as a result of the scraping process `SteamGame.json` and `SteamGenreDeveloper.json`
-1. SteamGame.json
-SteamGame.json contains all the data that are associated with game information with the structure as follows
+1. `SteamGame.json` contains all the data that are associated with game information with the structure as follows
 ```
 {
   "GamesData": [